aroraharsh23/abc/README2.md

 ## Steps:

 1. Login to your Azure Marketplace Account.
-2. Create a Resource Group under your subscription.
+2. Create a Resource Group under your subscription if the kubernetes cluster has not been created yet.
+Please note that the      resouce group of the cluster and the CPX registry must be same.
+So, if the kubernetes cluster where the CPX is to deployed    already exists, then, same resource group should be used for CPX registry.
+If not, then create a new resouce group and then    create cluster with this new resource group.

    - Enter any name in Resource group Textbox and set a region.
       <img src="images/image_cpx_1.png" width="600">
    - Click on Review+create